Sowing Yellow rattle seed

 Some people have asked how to manage Yellow Rattle in their meadows if it gets too dominant.
 It is relatively easy to reduce Yellow Rattle.
 Rolling or chain-harrowing the field in April or May will severely reduce it.
 The later you leave it the more effective rolling is.
 However you run the risk of damaging other seedlings in the meadows, such as orchids.
 Graze in May and June.
 Cut in mid-June or allow the grass to grow over winter so the seeds can't germinate.
 I would prefer to roll in late April and don't stock the fields after a crop has been cut.
 That should do the trick and allow maximum grassland perennials to still thrive in the meadows.

 Keep an eye out for Sow Thistles, Spear Thistles, Ragwort and Docks.
 Dig up as soon as they appear in the spring.

 Avoid areas shaded by large trees as the seed will struggle to germinate.
-Where trees cannot be avoided ensure that the fallen leaves are removed as soon as possible.
-This will have the effect of reducing the fertilisation of the ground by leaf mulch and uncovering the seeds in spring.
+Where trees cannot be avoided an early spring cut to remove excess grass ensure that the fallen leaves are removed as soon as possible in the autumn.
+This will have the effect of reducing the fertilisation of the ground by leaf mulch and allowing the seeds to get the full effects of the cold and light .
 Dry banks can also be a challenge as they often dry out, taking the Yellow Rattle and finer grasses out as well.
 Try introducing some Plantain into the bank as a drought tolerant ground cover, as well as some meadow grasses.
 Wet and boggy ground will support Yellow Rattle as long as it can be cut short in the Summer and grazed in the Autumn.
 If it is too wet to manage in the Winter then consider choosing some patches which can be easily managed within the area.

 see our planning a meadow advice page: